barvian/tw-reset/README.md

 # tw-reset

-A 'reset' for your Tailwind config that enforces best practices, improves rendering performance, and reduces bundle size.
+A "reset" for your Tailwind config that enforces best practices, improves rendering performance, and reduces bundle size.

 **🤔 Why would I want this?**